 6. Prepare for your twin labor and delivery

 Every birth story is unique to the mom who delivered.
-(For both my deliveries, I didn’t even know I was going into labor!)
+(For both of my deliveries, I didn’t even know I was going into labor!)
 Still, you can start preparing now, especially with these steps:

 - Ask about the hospital procedures post-delivery.
 Will you have a chance to bond and breastfeed them right away?
-Would you like them to stay in the nursery or in your room?
+Would you like them to stay in the nursery or your room?

 - Expect to have your hospital bag packed a good two months before you’re expected to deliver.